PassbirdCo/MetaKeepCodeSamples/solana/README.md

 git clone https://github.com/PassbirdCo/MetaKeepCodeSamples.git
 ```

-### Send to tokens from developer wallet
+### Transfer tokens from your developer wallet

-Go to the repository's `solana/scripts` folder and run this script to sign transaction from developer wallet and send on chain:
+Navigate to the repository's `solana/scripts` folder and run this to sign the transaction from the developer wallet and send it to the chain:

 ```sh
 npm install
 npm run transferSol
 ```

-You will get the transaction hash after successfully the transaction is signed and sent Onchain.
+You will get the transaction hash after the transaction has been successfully signed and sent to the chain.

-### Start frontend server
+### Transfer tokens from an end-user wallet

-Now we will start the frontend servers to sign transaction from end user wallet and send it on chain.
+Now we will start the frontend server to sign a transaction from an end-user wallet and send it to the chain.

-start the frontend server.
-Open a second terminal session and go to the repository's `solana/frontend/token-transfer-tutorial` folder and run
+Open a second terminal session and navigate to the repository's `solana/frontend` folder and run

 ```sh
 npm install
 npm run start
 ```

-This will open the frontend application on the default browser of your system.
+This will open up the frontend application on the default browser of your system.

 ## User Guide

-You can find detailed instructions on using this repository and many tips in [its documentation](https://docs.metakeep.xyz/reference/nft-101).
+You can find detailed instructions on using MetaKeep's signing APIs and SDK in the [official documentation](https://docs.metakeep.xyz/).

-For a complete introduction to Sign APIs by MetaKeep, refer to [this guide](https://docs.metakeep.xyz/reference/v2apptransactionsign).

 ## Troubleshooting